-While this recipe does contain honey, the overall carb count is extremely low!
+While this recipe does contain honey (see FAQ section for more on this), the overall carb count is extremely low!
 Below is the nutrition label for 1 tablespoon of this ketchup.

 As you can see, the net carbs for this low carb ketchup are only 1.6!
 1 tablespoon of “regular” ketchup made with sugar will set you back 5 whole carbs!